rachkat/decomposition-trees-in-power-bi/README.md

 - **Capital gains** analysis revealed significant variation across race/education subgroups.
 For example, *American Indian–Eskimo females with a bachelor’s degree* showed distinct averages that diverged from broader population trends.
 - Using **Minimum Age** as the metric revealed the dataset contained individuals as young as **17 years**, and narrowing filters highlighted how quickly extreme values can change with smaller populations.

-> ✨ These findings highlight the decomposition tree’s strength: it allows for **interactive subgroup discovery**, showing how metrics change as filters refine the dataset.
+> These findings highlight the decomposition tree’s strength: it allows for **interactive subgroup discovery**, showing how metrics change as filters refine the dataset.

 ---

-## What you’ll learn
+## What I learned
-- Build and interpret a **Decomposition Tree** in Power BI
+- How to build and interpret a **Decomposition Tree** in Power BI
 - Configure **Analyze** (metric) vs **Explain By** (dimensions) fields
 - Use **AI Split** to suggest statistically strongest next splits
 - Apply interactive **filters/slicers** and observe how metrics shift